thisisobate/kyverno-website/src/content/docs/policies/other/prevent-cr8escape/prevent-cr8escape.md

 ---
-title: "Prevent cr8escape (CVE-2022-0811)"
+title: 'Prevent cr8escape (CVE-2022-0811)'
 category: Other
 version: 1.6.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   A vulnerability "cr8escape" (CVE-2022-0811) in CRI-O the container runtime engine underpinning Kubernetes allows attackers to escape from a Kubernetes container and gain root access to the host.
 The recommended remediation is to disallow sysctl settings with + or = in their value.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/prevent-cr8escape/prevent-cr8escape.yaml" target="-blank">/other/prevent-cr8escape/prevent-cr8escape.yaml</a>

 ```yaml